johnnyh209/MDT-and-WDS/MDT and WDS Project Documentation.md

 Once the deployment share has been created, we will proceed to add an operating system to this deployment share.
 I will be using a Windows 10 iso file for this project.

 1. Back on the `Deployment Workbench` homepage, on the left column, right-click on `Operating System` and then click on `Import Operating System`.
 This will open the `Import Operating System Wizard`.
-2. In the `OS Type` page, select which type of files you will be using to import your operating system.
+2. On the `OS Type` page, select which type of files you will be using to import your operating system.
 I will be going with `Full set of source files`.
 3. Before we proceed, we will need to mount the iso/disc image file of Windows 10.
 So, locate that on our local drive, right-click it, and then click on `Mount`.
 This will add it as a new drive with its own drive letter that you can easily see in Windows Explorer.
 For me, the iso file mounted as an E: drive
 4. Back to the OS import wizard, move to the next page, the `Source` page.
 Click on `Browse...` which will open up a new window for you to select the location for where the OS source file is stored.
 Since ours is the E: drive, I selected just that.
 5. After doing so, you will be moved to the `Destination` page.
 Here, you will designate a name for the directory that the OS files will be placed in.
 I named mine `Windows 10 x64`.